 |Business-centric MDM||ERP-centric MDM||Data-centric MDM|

-A more detailed assessment is given below.
+A more detailed assessment (more stars the better) is given below.
 While it may look self-serving it is also based on reasonable analysis of each assessment facet.

 |Assessment Facet||Business-centric MDM |